 Male (D-Sub 9 pins)

-The pin out of a RS232 male connector/socket, typically found on a computer terminal (DTE, Data Terminal Equipment)
+The pin out of a RS232 male connector/socket, typically use on a computer terminal (DTE, Data Terminal Equipment)

 Female (D-Sub 9 pins)

-The pin out of a RS232 female connector/socket, typically on an electronic device (DCE, Data Communication Equipment)
+The pin out of a RS232 female connector/socket, typically used on an electronic device (DCE, Data Communication Equipment)

 RS232 D-Sub Connector Information

 D-Sub 9 pins male connector for RS232 is typically used on a computer terminal device (master).
 D-Sub 9 pins female connector for RS232 is typically used on an electronic device (slave).

-RS232 standard also implement using a D-Sub 20pins connector.
-Nowsaday is quite rare to use such big connector.
+RS232 standard was also implemented using a D-Sub 20pins connector.
+Nowadays is quite rare to use such big connector.

 Modern computer system uses RJ45 modular plug for its RS232 data communication.
 A common IT terminal console cable is known as “RS232 DB9 to RJ45“.
 This is typically for accessing the terminal console of an IT equipment.
 Click here for more information about this cable.